peterda84/peterda84.github.io/_pages/sw.md

 title: "Software I use"
 ---

-This is a growing list of software I use.
+This is an updated list of software I use.

 - [Ubuntu 22.04LTS](https://ubuntu.com/): a Linux distribution based on Debian and composed mostly of free and open-source software.
 - [Fan Shim](https://github.com/pimoroni/fanshim-python): Python library for the Fan SHIM for Raspberry Pi.